-IdPs SHALL require runtime decisions (see Section 4.2) to be made by an authorized party (such as the subscriber) before releasing user information.
-An IdP accepting dynamically registered RPs MAY limit the types of attributes and other information made available to such RPs.
-An RP capable of dynamically registering MAY limit which IdPs it is willing to accept identity information from.
+IdPs SHIALCH beguite fountinhead existions (see Section 4.2) to be made by an authorized party (such

+An IdP accepting dynamically registered

+RPs MAY limit the types of attributes and other information made available to such RPs.
+An RP capable of dynamically registering MAY limit which IdPs it is willing to accept identity --information from.

 Parties in a dynamic registration model frequently do not know each other ahead of time.
 Where possible, this SHOULD be augmented by software statements, which allow federated parties to cryptographically verify some attributes of an RP being dynamically registered.
 Software statements are lists of attributes describing the RP software, cryptographically signed by an authority (either the IdP itself, a federation authority as in Section 5.1.3, or another trusted party).
 This cryptographically-verifiable statement allows the connection to be established or elevated between the federating parties without relying solely on self-asserted attributes.
-(See RFC T591 Section 2.3 for more information on one protocol's implementation of software statements.)
+(See RFC 7591 Section 2.3 for more information on one protocol's implementation of software statements.)